vishalcloudyuga/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

 }
 ```

-# Deleting Overlay Networks
+# Deleting Virtual Networks

-To delete your overlay network, uninstall DC/OS, then delete the overlay replicated log on the master nodes and the iptable rules on the agent nodes that are associated with the overlay networks.
+To delete your virtual network, uninstall DC/OS, then delete the overlay replicated log on the master nodes and the iptable rules on the agent nodes that are associated with the virtual networks.

 ## The Replicated Log

-DC/OS overlay uses a replicated log to persist the overlay network state across Mesos master reboots and to recover overlay state when a new Mesos master is elected.
+DC/OS overlay uses a replicated log to persist the virtual network state across Mesos master reboots and to recover overlay state when a new Mesos master is elected.
 The overlay replicated log is stored at `/var/lib/dcos/mesos/master/overlay_replicated_log`.
 The overlay replicated log is **not** removed when DC/OS is uninstalled from the cluster, so you need to delete this log manually before reinstalling DC/OS.
-Otherwise, the Mesos master will try to reconcile the existing overlay replicated log during startup and will fail if it finds an overlay network that was not configured.
+Otherwise, the Mesos master will try to reconcile the existing overlay replicated log during startup and will fail if it finds an virtual network that was not configured.

 **Note:** The overlay replicated log is different from the [master's replicated log](http://mesos.apache.org/documentation/latest/replicated-log-internals/), which is stored at /var/lib/mesos/master/replicated_log.
 Removing the *overlay* replicated log will have no effect on the master's recovery semantics.

 ## iptables
-The overlay networks install IPMASQ rules in order to allow containers to talk outside the overlay network.
-When you delete or replace overlay networks, you must remove the rules associated with the previous overlay networks.
-To remove the IPMASQ rules associated with each overlay, remove the IPMASQ rule from the POSTROUTING change of the NAT table that corresponds to the overlay networks subnet.
+The virtual networks install IPMASQ rules in order to allow containers to talk outside the virtual network.
+When you delete or replace virtual networks, you must remove the rules associated with the previous virtual networks.
+To remove the IPMASQ rules associated with each overlay, remove the IPMASQ rule from the POSTROUTING change of the NAT table that corresponds to the virtual networks subnet.
 Remove these rules on each agent node.

 <a name="replace"></a>
-# Replacing or Adding New Overlay Networks
+# Replacing or Adding New Virtual Networks

-To replace your overlay network, uninstall DC/OS and delete the replicated log on the master nodes and the iptable rules on the agent nodes.
+To replace your virtual network, uninstall DC/OS and delete the replicated log on the master nodes and the iptable rules on the agent nodes.
 Then, reinstall with the desired networks specified in your `config.yaml` file.

 # Troubleshooting